NagaKushal8/Projects-/README.md

 # Projects-
-Source code and description of all the completed and ongoing projects
+Source code and details of all the completed and ongoing projects